johntrogan/defender-docs/defender-office-365/anti-spam-policies-configure.md

    When you're finished on the **Users, groups, and domains** page, select **Next**.

-   > [!TIP]
-   > In Threat policies, subdomains are automatically included in the conditions unless explicitly excluded in the exceptions.
-For instance, if you create a policy for contoso.com, it will also apply to sub.contoso.com unless you specifically exclude the subdomain.

-6. On the **Bulk email threshold & spam properties** page, configure the following settings:
+5. On the **Bulk email threshold & spam properties** page, configure the following settings:

    - **Bulk email threshold** section: The slider specifies the bulk complaint level (BCL) of a message that must bet met or exceeded to trigger the specified action for the **Bulk compliant level (BCL) met or exceeded** spam filtering verdict that you configure on the next page.
 A higher value indicates the message is less desirable (more likely to resemble spam).
 For more information about BCL, see [Bulk complaint level (BCL) in EOP](anti-spam-bulk-complaint-level-bcl-about.md).